tonyjurg/N1904addons/docs/features/lemma_entr_mbit.md

 ## Feature short description

-Absolute entropy of the lemma (of this word) as predictor of its parent phrase function (like Subject, Object, etc.).
+Normalized Shannon entropy of the distribution of parent phrase function (like Subject, Object, etc.) for each lemma.

 ## Feature values

-A number *stored as integer* representing the entropy in mili-bits.
+A number *stored as an integer* representing the entropy in mili-bits.

 In the N1904-TF dataset, the actual value ranges from 0 to 2550.